Gender Affirming Surgical Procedures

 The most common issues include possible excessive mucous discharge and irritation or bleeding of the new vagina.

-The intestinal vaginoplasty procedure requires a hospital stay for approximately 5 to 7 seven days.
-In addition, you will be on a restricted diet until bowel function returns – typically three to 5 days after surgery.
+The intestinal vaginoplasty procedure requires a hospital stay for approximately five to seven seven days.
+In addition, you will be on a restricted diet until bowel function returns – typically three to five days after surgery.